omahs/availproject.github.io/docs/about/app-id.md

    - Ensure you have the relevant extension installed and are logged in.
    - Select the account you wish to use for the AppId creation.

 1. **Input Application Name**: In the provided field, enter the name of your application.
-Make sure the name is unique and clearly identifies your app.
+Make sure the name is unique and identifies your app.

-1. **Send Transaction**: After entering the application name, submit the transaction.
+1. **Send Transaction**: Submit the transaction after entering the application name.
 This will involve a confirmation step through your browser extension.

 1. **Receive Your Application Id:**
    - Upon successful transaction completion, your AppId will be displayed.
    - Note down the Id for future reference.

-### Retriev an Existing AppId
+### Retrieve an Existing AppId

 1. **Access the Website**: Navigate to [Generator web application](https://app-id-gen.vercel.app/) in your web browser.